Li Shan High Mountain Oolong Tea | Eco-Cha Tea Club

 Li Shan high mountain tea field

 Batch 107 of the Eco-Cha Tea Club is a Li Shan High Mountain Oolong Tea from fall 2024 harvest.
 The Eco-Cha Tea Club is mostly about finding unusually distinct batches of tea that are not generally available on the market, with the goal of continually offering a different character of tea from month to month.
 Furthermore, we want to offer Taiwan's renowned specialty teas that are the best of their kind — in the world.
 Li Shan High Mountain Oolong Tea is a prime example.
+Check the Tasting Notes post for a detailed description with video!
 The farm in the photo above is where our Li Shan tea is produced.
 It is situated directly above a reservoir at the top of a ridge — receiving both moisture and abundant sunshine.

 Highest elevation tea factory on Taiwan